TyVirgo/FIAP/README.md

 Email: fjs1867@mnnu.edu.cn

-If you find our work is useful, please kindly cite it.（需要换自己文章的引用）
+If you find our work is useful, please kindly cite it.
 ```
 cite code
 ```